bastian-polewka/criss-cross-algorithm-assignment7/README.md

 3. [Code implementation + explanation](#CodeImp)

 # VedicMultiplicationAlgorithm  <a name="VedicMultiplicationAlgorithm"></a>
 Also known as the Criss-Cross multiplication algorithm, this 50-lines long algorithm, requiring no advanced math knowledge, multiplies large string numbers in at least 90% LESS time than the Karatsuba algorithm.
-1000-digit string numbers can be multiplied almost instantly.
+1000-digit string numbers (numbers greater than googolplex) can be multiplied almost instantly.

 The aim of this repository is give a concise explanation of this unpopular algorithm as well as to explain my implementation of the algorithm using C++.